SUCHMOKUO/node-worker-threads-pool/README.md

 - `opt`
   - `task` `<function>` Function as a task to do. **Notice: You can not use closure in task function!
 If you do want to use external data in the function, you can use workerData to pass some [cloneable data](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).**
   - `workerData` `<any>` [Cloneable data](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) you want to access in task function.
+  - `timeout` Timeout in milisecond for limiting the execution time.
+When timeout, the function will throw a `TimeoutError`.
 - Returns: `<Promise>`

 Choose one idle worker in the pool to execute your task function.
 The Promise is resolved with the result your task returned.